mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 abstraction, which can be seen as a generalization of the Stream Control Transmission Protocol's {{RFC4960}} SOCK_SEQPACKET service.
 Messages are sent and received on Carriers, which logically group Messages for transmission and reception.
-For backward compatibility, byte stream protocols are represented as a Carrier with a single long message in each direction.
+For backward compatibility, bidirectional byte stream protocols are represented as a pair of Messages, one in each direction, that can only be marked complete when the sending peer has finished transmitting data.

 Post replaces the notions of a socket address and connected socket with an Association with a remote endpoint via set of Paths.